KamyC/Professional-Javascript-for-Web-Developer/README.md

-Learning codes from Book *Professional-Javascript-for-Web-Developer* =
+Learning codes from *Professional-Javascript-for-Web-Developer* =
-I have tried to read through the whole book by writing the codes displayed in this book.
+I have tried to read through the whole book by writing the codes displayed in each chapter

-Along with the codes, I keep writing the learning dairy in Chinese.
+Along with the codes, I keep writing the learning diary in Chinese.

-The dairy could be found in [My Blog](http://www.cnblogs.com/JonathanC/).
+The diary could be found in [My Blog](http://www.cnblogs.com/JonathanC/).